 Insureds who are interested can schedule an assessment at any time.
 We will ask you for one point of contact for your practice to help facilitate the process.
 After setup, that contact will get a link to the survey to distribute throughout the practice.
-The survey takes approximately 10 minutes for each individual to complete.
+The survey takes approximately 10 to 15 minutes for each individual to complete.
 Practices can expect the report within 30 days of survey completion.

-To request the ABSA, scan the QR code.
+To request the ABSA, visit pralinks.proassurance.com/3w7zOwg